FlorianMold/FsFhtw/getting-started.md

 - Help: Prints all known commands
 - ShowTrainStations: Shows all available train-stations
 - SearchTrips <from> <to>: Shows a list of scheduled train departures with a ticket-number and train-type.
-- RequestTicket <ticketNr>: Show ticket information for ticket-nr. (from, to, price, departure, train-type, ticket-type)
+- RequestTicket <from: Station> <to: Station>: Show ticket information for ticket-nr. (from, to, price, departure, train-type, ticket-type)
 - AddToCart <ticketNr> <amount> <ticketType>: Puts the ticket inside a cart.
 - PrintCart: Shows all tickets, departures with prices.
 - RemoveFromCart <ticketNr> <ticketType> <quantity>: Removes the ticket with the ticket-number and the ticket-type from the cart.